moov-io/terms-dictionary/README.md

 - **ICL (Image Cash Letter)**<a id="icl"></a>: See [Check 21](#check-21).

-- **interchange fee**<a id="interchange"></a>: In credit-card processing, this refers to the fees paid by the acquiring bank to the issuing bank to compensate for transaction-related costs.
+- **interchange fee**<a id="interchange"></a>: In credit card processing, this refers to the fees paid by the acquiring bank to the issuing bank to compensate for transaction-related costs.
 Card networks like Visa and Mastercard establish interchange fee rates, which vary by merchant size, merchant type, transaction amount, and card type.

-- **ISO (Independent Sales Organization)**<a id="iso-sales"></a>: In merchant services, this refers to an independent credit-card processing company, often an approved entity reselling services from a larger company, such as First Data, under its own company name.
+- **ISO (Independent Sales Organization)**<a id="iso-sales"></a>: In merchant services, this refers to an independent credit card processing company, often an approved entity reselling services from a larger company, such as First Data, under its own company name.

 - **ISO (International Organization for Standardization)**<a id="iso-standards"></a>: An international standard setting organization involved in everything from food safety to financial services.
 As ISO puts it, a standard is "a formula that describes the best way of doing something".
 Notable financial standards are ISO 8583 and ISO 20022.